 But soon misfortune struck him as he was surrounded by cannibals.
 They led him to the place where the sound originated.
 The prince got confused as he could not relate the cannibals with the chanting of hymns.
-The cannibals were dancing around a pile of bones and singing in joy.
+The cannibals were danc

 The leader of the cannibals ordered in chaste Sanskrit to tie up the prince.
 Fearful though for his life, the prince could not suppress his curiousity and asked the cannibal chief how he could speak such good Sanskrit.